Sales and Marketing Training

 Reason 3: You’re Not Fooling Anyone

-Sure, it may take a few more calls, an email, or even direct marketing to capture their attention… but it’s that better than destroying any chance of doing business with them in the future?
+Sure, it may take a few more calls, an email, or even direct marketing to capture their attention… but is that better than destroying any chance of doing business with them in the future?

 Reason 4: Sales Forces Are Remote